bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 is maintained).
 The risk free rate is an asset that is virtually guaranteed to receive that given rate (think: a savings account, or more commonly a treasury bond).
-With these few conditions and some additional idealized assumptions (e.g. stock price follow model we developed, no transaction costs, no dividends, perfect "shorting" etc.), we can formulate the BSM differential equation.
+With these few conditions and some additional idealized assumptions (e.g. stock prices follow the model we developed, no transaction costs, no dividends, perfect "shorting" etc.), we can formulate the BSM differential equation.

 Translating the above into concrete equations.
 We assume that stock prices